 In rheumatoid arthritis (RA), joint inflammation is caused by the immune system mistakenly attacking the synovium, a membrane that lines and lubricates the inside of joints.
 There is no one test that is conclusive for a diagnosis of RA.
 RA is diagnosed through a combination of a physical examination, family history, blood tests, and imaging scans.
 In most cases, RA is diagnosed by a rheumatologist, or specialist in musculoskeletal and autoimmune diseases.

-RA – especially when the symptoms are mild – is often misdiagnosed.
+Rheumatoid arthritis — especially when the symptoms are mild — is often misdiagnosed.
 Joint pain in RA can resemble other chronic diseases including lupus, ankylosing spondylitis, psoriatic arthritis, Sjögren’s syndrome, gout, and osteoarthritis.
-The doctor carefully considers many different test results and which joint diseases they may indicate before concluding that RA is the correct diagnosis or ruling it out.
+A doctor carefully considers many different test results and which joint diseases they may indicate before concluding that RA is the correct diagnosis or ruling it out.

 Diagnosis may also involve blood tests or imaging procedures such as X-rays, ultrasound, or magnetic resonance imaging (MRI) scans.
 Scans allow the doctor to check for joint damage during diagnosis, and later measure how the disease progresses over time.
 Ultrasound and MRI were introduced more recently, and may aid in finding more subtle joint damage that can lead to an early diagnosis.

-Although no lab test is conclusive for RA, each can provide important clues that make an RA diagnosis seem more likely or help rule it out.
+Although no lab test is conclusive for rheumatoid arthritis, each can provide important clues that make an RA diagnosis seem more likely or help rule it out.